yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/triggers.md

 showAsideToc: true
 ---

-This section describes how to use triggers when performing data manipulation and definition.
+This document describes how to use triggers when performing data manipulation and definition.

 ## Overview